inca/cx-site/src/main/webapp/pages/index.md

 After the build has successfully finished, Circumflex with all its dependencies will be available in your local Maven 2 repository (it may take a while to download dependencies the first time).

+## Build With SBT

+An application skeleton for SBT has been kindly provided by [andreyshikov](http://github.com/andreyshikov), it shows how to configure simple Circumflex application to build with SBT.

+You can clone it from <http://github.com/andreyshikov/circumflex-sbt-quickstart>.

 # Contribute  {#contribute}